michaeltelford/go_reference_project/README.md

 - **Constructor & Interface** - `New` is a constructor function which returns an instance of the `http.Handler` interface (which all middleware components adhere to).
 - **Struct** - The `logger` type is a struct containing the next piece of middleware to be called and a logger instance.
-- **Methods** - The `ServeHTTP` func is a method because it has a receiver of `logger` (identified by `l`). `New` is a fun (not a method) because it has no receiver.
+- **Methods** - The `ServeHTTP` func is a method because it has a receiver of `logger` (identified by `l`). `New` is a function (not a method) because it has no receiver.
 - **Exports** - Go exports anything that is capitalised, otherwise its private, accessible only within its package.
 In this case, only `New` is exported which is typical of constructor functions.

 ### Testing

 Below are some commonly used testing libs for Go.
-All test files should be located in the same directory as the file they test.
+All test files should be located in the same directory as the file they test, not a dedicated `test` directory like some languages.
 The test file name should also end in `*_test.go`.

 #### go test

 Go provides a default `testing` package in the std lib for unit testing your code.
-Below is an excellent guide to getting started.
+Below is an excellent guide to getting started (with examples).

 https://smartystreets.com/blog/2015/02/go-testing-part-1-vanillla

 ##### Example

 Below is a basic example of unit testing using Go's built in `testing` package.
+It's taken from the guide above.

 > vanilla_test.go